Eschol Park: Landmarks

 Eschol Park Primary School was opened in 1985, and the nearby Eschol Park Sports Complex was created in the early 1980s.
 This complex, consisting of sporting fields which double as water detention basins in times of flood, follows a branch of the old Eagle Creek.
 This was converted into a series of cascading detention basins in the 1970s, and a public park now stands on what was once the headwaters - Eagle Creek Reserve.
 A minor tributary creek running into it had once been known as "Vale Brook".
 Hence the name Vale Brook Reserve.
 The early vigneron of Eschol Park himself is remembered by William Fowler Reserve.

 Population

 Demographics

 In the 2021 Census, there were 2,607 people in Eschol Park.
 Aboriginal and Torres Strait Islander people made up 3.6% of the population.
 The most common ancestries in Eschol Park (State Suburbs) were Australian 32.7%, English 31.2%, Scottish 8.7% and Irish 8.4%.
 73.2% of people were born in Australia and 72.4% of people spoke only English at home.
 The most common responses for religion were Catholic 29.4%, No Religion 27.4% and Anglican 12.6%.
 Of occupied private dwellings in Eschol Park, 94.0% were separate houses.

 Politics

-Eschol Park is a suburb of the City of Campbelltown, of which the current mayor is Paul Hawker.
+Eschol Park is a suburb of the City of Campbelltown, of which the current mayor is Darcy Lound.
 It sits within the state electorate of Macquarie Fields, represented by Labor's Anoulack Chanthivong, and the federal electorate of Werriwa, represented by Labor's Mike Freelander.